 The Poetry Programme, RTÉ Radio 1, Sunday 2 June 2019, 7.30pm

-Patricia Smith launched the UK edition of her powerful collection Incendiary Art at Cúirt International Festival of Literature on 12 April.
+Patricia Smith launched the UK edition of Incendiary Art at Cúirt International Festival of Literature on 12 April 2019.
 The event with Patricia and Palestinian poet Rafeef Ziadah was recorded live at the Town Hall Theatre in Galway by The Poetry Programme, and broadcast on RTÉ Radio 1 on 2 June.
 Extracts from Olivia O’Leary’s interview with both poets from half way through the performance was also included.

 Patricia Smith read her poem ‘March 3rd 2014’ from Part III of Incendiary Art.
 At the end of the programme she also read a stunning new poem, composed during the Festival and developed with a special score by musician-in-residence, Ronan Browne, played by him on the low whistle.

 Palestinian poet Rafeef Ziadah was accompanied during her performance by Lebanese-Australian guitarist Phil Monsour.

 Patricia Smith features from 9.10.
 The world premiere of Patricia’s new poem, written at Cúirt and accompanied by Ronan Brown, features from 25.15.

 Click here to listen via The Poetry Programme's webpages.

 Patricia Smith gave a brilliant reading from Incendiary Art – followed by an interview with Bloodaxe editor Neil Astley – at NCLA (Newcastle Centre for the Literary Arts) on 18th October 2019.